jdcloudcom/en/documentation/Networking/Elastic-Network-Interface/Introduction/Restrictions.md

 ENI can be associated to VM with the same virtual private cloud attribute and are not limited by the availability zone.

 ## Elastic IP
-Elastic IP with secondary network interface associated with “Availability Zone A” attribute is not supported.
+Elastic IP with secondary network interface associated with "Availability Zone A" attribute is not supported.

 ## Miscellaneous
 The ENI list page only displays secondary network interface operation.
 Please enter the details of the VM for operations related to the primary network interface.